Sam Mendes

 In 1999 Mendes made his film directorial debut with American Beauty, starring Kevin Spacey.
 The film grossed $356.3 million worldwide.[21]
 The film won the Golden Globe Award, the BAFTA Award and the Academy Award for Best Picture.
 Mendes won the Golden Globe Award, Directors Guild of America Award, and the Academy Award for Best Director,[22] becoming the sixth director to earn the Academy Award for his feature film debut.[23]

-In 2003 Mendes established Neal Street Productions, a film, television and theatre production company he would use to finance much of his later work.
 In 2005, Mendes directed the war film Jarhead, in association with his production company Neal Street Productions.
 The film received mixed reviews, with a Rotten Tomatoes rating of 61%, and a gross revenue of US$96.9 million worldwide.
 The film focused on the boredom and other psychological challenges of wartime.

 In 2008 Mendes directed Revolutionary Road, starring his then-wife, Kate Winslet, along with Leonardo DiCaprio and Kathy Bates.
 In a January 2009 interview, Mendes commented, about directing his wife for the first time, "I would open my eyes in the morning and there Kate would be, going, 'Great!
 You're awake!
-Now let's talk about the second scene.'"[24]
-Mendes's comedy-drama Away We Go opened the 2009 Edinburgh International Film Festival.
+Now let's talk about the second scene.'"
+Mendes' comedy-drama Away We Go opened the 2009 Edinburgh International Film Festival.
 The film follows a couple (John Krasinski, Maya Rudolph) searching North America for the perfect community in which to settle down and start a family.
 The film was well received by critics but performed poorly at the box office.

-In 2010 he co-produced a critically acclaimed documentary film Out of the Ashes that deals with cricket in Afghanistan.[25][26]
-In 2012 Neal Street Productions produced the first series of the BBC One drama series, Call the Midwife, following it with a second season which began transmission in early 2013.[27]
-In April 2016 he was named as the President of the Jury for the 73rd Venice International Film Festival.[28]
+In 2012 Neal Street Productions produced the first series of the BBC One drama series, Call the Midwife, following it with a second season which began transmission in early 2013.

 James Bond